useblocks/sphinx-needs/docs/contributing.rst

 **Enable Cypress Test in Python Test Files**

 * Under the ``js_test`` folder, you can save your Cypress JS test files (files should end with: ``*.cy.js``).
 For each Cypress JS test file, you will need to write the Cypress JS test cases in the file.
 You can read more from the `Cypress Docs <https://docs.cypress.io/>`_.
 You can also check the ``tests/js_test/sn-collapse-button.cy.js`` file as reference.
-* In your Python test files, you must mark every JS related test case with the marker - ``jstest`` and you also need to pass the ``spec_pattern`` key-value pair as part of the ``test_app`` fixture parameter.
-For example, your test case could look like the below:
+* In your Python test files, you must mark every JS related test case with the marker - ``jstest`` and you must also set the ``spec_pattern`` key-value pair as part of the ``test_app`` fixture parameter.
+For example, your test case could look like this:
     .. code-block:: python

         # tests/test_sn_collapse_button.py